-Consider this post a love letter to those of you who felt more than a gentle pang of recognition while watching George Clooney in the movie, “Up in the Air.”
-If you’re a career road warrior like me, a trip around the world is a once in a lifetime opportunity to put all those airline miles and hotel points to extraordinary use.
+This chapter is a love letter to those of you who felt more than a gentle pang of recognition while watching George Clooney in the movie, “Up in the Air.”
+If you’re a road warrior like me, a trip around the world is a once-in-a-lifetime opportunity to put all those miles and hotel points to extraordinary use.

-Status is everything in the business travel world and if you spend enough time on the road to have earned elite status with airlines and hotels, your trip can be all the more luxurious.
-And if you have enough points and miles, it could be nearly free.

-My Delta miles have funded one First Class and 9 Business Class tickets around the world—each an approximate value of $40,000 had I paid for them.
+Status is everything in the business travel world, and if you spend enough time on the road to have earned elite status with airlines and hotels, your trip can be all the more luxurious.
+My Delta miles have funded one first-class and ten business-class tickets around the world—each an approximate value of $40,000 had I paid for the flights individually.
 If that’s not a perk of frequent business travel, I don’t know what is.

 Redeeming Airline Miles for a RTW Ticket

 In Chapter 8, we examined each of the three global airline alliances in detail.
 For the purposes of booking RTW award tickets, you can pretty much take everything I told you in that chapter and throw it out the nearest window.